hemang111/python-programming-questions/Q2_Data_processinG.md

 6. **`unique_categories(products)`**
    - Extracts all unique categories present in the products list.
-   - Returns a set of unique category names.
+   - Returns a list of unique category names.

 7. **`average_price_by_category(products)`**
    - Calculates the average price of products for each category.